 “But these feelings should pass.
 No pain, no gain,” he adds.

 For the last technique, he tells me to lay on my back with bent knees, and make a noise that sounds like “shoe” on every inhale, and a “ha” noise on every exhale: “Shoe haaaaaaa, shoe haaaaaaa, shoe haaaaaaa.”
-He leaves the room for ten minutes.
-I lay there alone in the dark room, keeping it up: “Shoe haaaaaaa, shoe haaaaaaa, shoe haaaaaaa.”
+He leaves the room while I do this.
+I lay there alone for fifteen minutes, keeping it up: “Shoe haaaaaaa, shoe haaaaaaa, shoe haaaaaaa.”

-When he comes back, by which time I can, “Shoe haaaaaaa,” like a yoga master, he tells me to stop and lay there quietly with my eyes closed.
+When he comes back, by which time I can “shoe haaaaaaa” like a yoga master, he tells me to stop and lay there quietly with my eyes closed.
 I think he’s trying to get me to fall asleep, so he doesn’t have to do any more work.
-I give my fingers a wiggle every minute to let him know I’m still awake and he’s still on the clock.

 As I lay there, I feel a warmth in my toes, rising through my body.
 This malarky actually works.
 I’m a believer.
 Then he says it’s the end of the class and to open my eyes, and I open them to see he’s put a portable heater by my feet.

-The room the talk is held in is made from bamboo and wicker and has a tree house vibe to it.
+The room the talk is held in is made from bamboo and wicker.
 Shri Prashant sits at the front on a cushion throne.
-He’s wearing tracksuit bottoms, thick woolly socks and a yellow scarf.
+He’s wearing a yellow scarf, tracksuit bottoms, and woolly socks.
 His appearance and demeanour are that of a baddie in Scooby-Doo; one who plots for world domination but is scuppered by meddling kids and their dumb dog.

-Shri Prashant is very precise about the room set up: no-one can sit on a chair, no-one can sit next to anyone they know, all phones have to be handed in, and you can’t leave after the start.
+Shri Prashant is very precise about the room set-up: no one can sit on a chair, no one can sit next to anyone they know, all phones have to be handed in, and you can’t leave until the end.
 One guy walks out on hearing he can’t have a chair.
 Everyone else – about thirty of us – sit on mats in a compact semi-circle around Shri Prashant.

-Shri Prashant has half a dozen twenty-somethings as assistants.
+Shri Prashant has half a dozen assistants.
 They were the ones handing out flyers earlier, and now they scurry about as per his commands.
 He gets them to give out double-sided A4 sheets printed with Bible teachings.
-He asks us to read the handouts and then sets about doing a demolition job on Jesus, picking holes in the teachings.
+He asks us to read the handouts and then sets about roasting Jesus, picking holes in the teachings.

 “Don’t focus on the prophets of the past,” he says.
 “Those like Jesus come and go.
 You need to be open to new prophets and know that they may have a different appearance to previous ones.
 Open your eyes; you’re missing what’s in front of you.”